How to Complete Form T2201, Canada's Disability Tax Credit Certificate

 After CRA receives your T2201, here's the typical process:

-- If approved: CRA will automatically reassess applicable tax years and issue refunds or adjusted assessments.
-You may also receive the credit going forward each year.
+4. If approved: CRA may reassess applicable tax years and issue refunds or adjusted assessments.
+You may also be able to claim the credit on future returns while the approval remains valid.

 If you haven't heard anything after 8 weeks, call CRA at 1-800-959-8281.
 They can confirm receipt and give you an estimated timeline.
 Don't assume silence means denial, it usually just means your file is in the queue.